 Pro tip: Bring home a few sample paint pots in all the neutrals you love from light to moody and test them on the walls first.
 Or use this Sherwin-Williams Color Snap Visualizer to find the right color virtually first.

 Make Sure It Has These Three Important Qualities

-Even when you don't plan on overfilling a space, new things enter the home daily, and if they don't have a place, they can end up as clutter (something small spaces don't have room for).
+Even when you don't plan on overfilling a space, new things enter your home daily, and if they don't have a place, they can end up becoming clutter (something small spaces don't have room for).
 Always consider every piece and ensure every room has these three important qualities.
-"No matter the square footage, it should be functional, comfortable, and a reflection of your own personal style so you are designing a space that you are truly happy to call home," she said.
+"No matter the square footage, it should be functional, comfortable, and a reflection of your own personal style, so you are designing a space that you are truly happy to call home," she said.
 "Also, every room needs texture, and small spaces are no exception.
 Texture adds warmth to your space, so add textured pieces to your room to make it feel more inviting."

 Introduce Multipurpose Products

 If you want to make the most of your small space, invest in furniture that has more than one function.
 "Choose pieces with unexpected storage compartments and space-saving extensions," she said.
 "Also, don't neglect wall space.
 With mounted storage and modular shelves, you can make the most of every inch."

 Pro tip: Add shelves that also have hooks so you can hang up pieces that might turn into clutter on the ground.